jlajohns/startup/notes.md

 While usually you are using keystrokes like chords (the combination pressed together illicits a response) vim is melodic, meaning the pattern you press matters

+# HTML
+- start each page with <html> and within that you can add format items to then build off in design (CSS) and function (JavaScript)
+- <li> is list
+- <button> makes a button that you can then put words in
+- <header> is a header
+- <footer> is a footer
+- <h1> an example of a size of header, this can be changed